sarknovot/ID3DecisionTree/README.md

 - void fit(Map<String, LinkedList<T>> data, LinkedList<T> output) - based on training data build a decision tree, only binary output is accepted
 - List<T> predict(Map<String, LinkedList<T>> newData, List<T> resultOfPrediction) - classifies newData, result returns in resultOfPrediction

 To read data from csv file, class ReadCSV can be used.
-Public methods:
+The class makes use of org.apache.commons.csv.
+Public methods are:
 - ReadCSV(String filename) - filename is name of csv file, name of features are expected in the first row of the file
 - Map<String, LinkedList<String>> getParsedFile() - returns read data